Tables on monitoring data on aviation safety in Finland | Traficom

 GREEN

-for 2024 is ongoing, so the situation relative to traffic volume will be confirmed during spring 2025.
+SPI 1.4 2025: Number of serious incidents (9) slightly above average.
 Based on the preliminary assessment, the target (decreasing number of serious incidents relative to traffic volume, 5-year average) will not be achieved.
 The target was achieved

 in 2022 and 2023.